atick-faisal/label-studio/docs/source/guide/storage.md

 </div>

-If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory on the machine where LS is running as source or target storage.
-Label Studio steps through the directory recursively to read tasks.
+If you have local files that you want to add to Annotation Hub from a specific directory, you can set up a specific local directory on the machine where LS is running as source or target storage.
+Annotation Hub steps through the directory recursively to read tasks.

 ### Prerequisites
 Add these variables to your environment setup: